About Me

 -

-Favorite continuing educations/trainings/courses include:
+Favorite trainings and continuing education include:

 - 8 week Mindful Self-Compassion training